phomlish/Tiernan/DOCS/Interview.md

 # Performance optimizations

 Spawn the commands into threads.
-Monitor the threads and return the results when they all finish or provide an error.
+Monitor the threads and return the results when they all finish.

 # How you'd handle offline functionality